 - Students may be eligible to take tests in an alternate setting with fewer distractions.

-- The O.A.S. has a testing room available.
+- The SSC has a testing room available.

 - Students who qualify may use a computer to take essay exams.

-- The O.A.S. owns computers for student use in the testing room.
+- The SSC owns computers for student use in the testing room.

-- The O.A.S can create electronic versions of textbooks for students who require them.
-Students can also obtain audio books from Learning Ally.
+- The SSC can obtain electronic versions of textbooks for students who require them.

-Reduced course load: Some students may carry less than the 12-credit minimum course load and still be considered full time.
+- Some students may carry less than the 12-credit minimum course load and still be considered full time for Providence College purposes.